newjersey/navigator.business.nj.gov/content/src/fundings/njbac-cannabis-training-academy.md

 > **Benefits**
 >
 > * Assistance filling out application to the New Jersey Cannabis Regulatory Commission, whether it is conditional, annual or conversion
-> * General training to create and run a sustainable business operation.
+> * General training to create and run a sustainable business operation